dimaip/dimaip.github.io/_posts/2014-07-24-the-cure-of-thoughtlessness.md

 Consuming the pretty packaged fruits of progress, all this flashy frameworks and CMS', mastering most high level abstractions ain't shit without love and deeper care for the one who you do it for: your user.
 "Love thy user/neighbor as thyself", the Bible says, and it's damn hard to follow.
 It's a pain, to care about someone as much as you care for yourself.

 You know, there's that old test: what would you do if you only had one week of life left?
 I'm one of few people who can answer: **I'd continue to do my work**.
 But the *quality* would be different.
-I would focus on The Story our websites are trying to tell, leaving technology to be its means, not the aim.
+I would thinkfocus more, I would listen.
+I would concentrate on The Story our websites are trying to tell, leaving technology to be its means, not the aim.
 I would focus on being a storyteller. *The* Storyteller would approve of that, I am sure.

 And one last thing.
 Why am I writing this?
 It's the cure.
-Cure from technology consumerism and thoughtlessness,
+Cure from technology consumerism and thoughtlessness.